-Earn college credit by volunteering at the small claims court in northern California
+Earn college credit by volunteering at a small claims court in Northern California

 In December 2005, Empire College took on the advisory role for the Sonoma County Small Claims Court.
-The free service, mandated by the county for users of the court, is overseen by Dean William Robertson and Professor Kadin Blonski.
+The free service, mandated by the county for users of the court, is overseen by Professor Murray Cockerill and clinical director Dan Lanahan, Esq.

 This program is a great way for law students to get real experience in small claims court in Sonoma County.